 In an effort to try to remove dangerous drugs from society, California

-law has expressly forbid the possession and transportation of
+law has expressly forbidden the possession and transportation of drugs

 distributing them without permission.
 Drug trafficking crimes can lead

 to serious charges and life-changing consequences if you are convicted,

 meaning you should not hesitate to retain a Modesto drug trafficking attorney

 Mark Girdner gained valuable experience in not only the practice of criminal law but

 into the mind and strategies of prosecutors.
 This same experience now

 gives him an edge when developing a hard-hitting and impactful criminal